kiwicom/orbit/packages/orbit-components/src/Skeleton/README.md

 # Skeleton

-Skeleton component display a placeholder preview before the data gets loaded.
+Skeleton component displays a placeholder preview while data is loading.

-To implement Separator component into your project you'll need to add the import:
+To implement the Skeleton component into your project, you'll need to add the import:

 ```jsx
 import Skeleton from "@kiwicom/orbit-components/lib/Skeleton";
 ```

-After adding import into your project you can use it simply like:
+After adding the import into your project, you can use it simply like:

 ```jsx
 <Skeleton height={100} width={300} />